Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Numerical Results and Comparison

 \subsubsection{Energy and Latency Analysis of BCD-FP-DC}

 Fig. \ref{fraction_4costs} and Fig. \ref{fraction_5costs} show the curve of execution latency and energy consumption separately.
-Fig. \ref{fraction_4costs} shows that both execution latency and energy consumption tend to decrease with the growing number of IRS elements, proving that more IRS elements will improve both of them.
-Fig. \ref{fraction_5costs} shows that both execution latency and energy consumption tend to increase with the growing number of cell-edge users, proving that more users will introduce more interference that will degrade the performance of the system.
+Fig. \ref{fraction_4costs} shows that both execution latency and energy consumption tend to decrease with the growing number of IRS elements, validating that more IRS elements will improve both of them.
+Fig. \ref{fraction_5costs} shows that both execution latency and energy consumption tend to increase with the growing number of cell-edge users, validating that more users will introduce more interference and degrade the system performance.